Overview

 The System went through several iterations before we landed on something that I was happy with.

-The first iteration had players stopping and slowly sliding forward since the door was a solid color. so first I created a fog Shader that allowed the player to actually move through the door and have it look more natural.
+The first iteration had players stopping and slowly sliding forward since the door was a solid color. so first I created a fog Shader based on scene depth that allowed the player to actually move through the door and have it look more natural.

-Next on the list was to make the movement less stiff so I created a new doorway blueprint that would take over your character and have her run into the fog using Unreal's AI navigation tools.
-I later found out that this code got reproposed for SUCK IT UP when you exit out of the elevator!
-Its super cool when you get to see something you made built on top of.
+Next on the list was to make the movement less stiff so I created a new doorway blueprint that takes over your character and runs into the fog using Unreal's AI navigation tools.
+I found out that this code got reproposed for SUCK IT UP when you exit out of the elevator!
+Its super cool when something you made gets built on top of.
 Honestly its one of the reasons why I love collaboration in the game space.

-Finally the camera! this was the most changed thing from development to the final release.
-The camera initially stayed the same as if you were to normally move into the room. this worked great for large doors like the Garden but we had clipping issues with smaller doors.
-So I got back to work and created a way to lower the camera and zoom in a bit so the camera watches her fade away
+Next the camera!
+The camera initially stayed the same as if you were to normally move into the room, but we had clipping issues with smaller doors.
+So I got back to work and created a way to lower the camera and zoom in a bit

-Finally I found the Design team wanted doors that could face Left and Right and obviously a camera pan wont work.
-I ended up working with another team member Chris (the goat and puzzlemaster) on reuse of his interaction camera component to add support for keeping the camera still while your character moved through the door.
+Eventually the Design team wanted doors that could face Left and Right.
+So I ended up working with another team member Chris (the goat and puzzlemaster) on his interaction camera component to add support for keeping the camera still while your character moved through the door.

 Below is the final Blueprint of the door system in all its glory!